Does Banco Bradesco (BBD) Pay a Dividend? (2026)

 The bottom line on the BBD dividend

-BBD (BBD) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+Banco Bradesco (BBD) pays about 4.81%, or roughly $0.17 per share a year.
+That is a genuine income yield, so the payout is a real part of the case for holding it, and the coverage question above is the one to answer first.
 For the full picture see the BBD guide.
 Walnut can show how BBD fits your real portfolio.
 It is not an investment adviser.

 FAQ